pattern-library/generator-pattern-library/README.md

 yo pattern library
 ```

+#### Build, install, and serve your new pattern library

+Once the library has been scaffolded by Yeoman, you'll need to run these commands.
+NOTE: these instructions are in the README of your new pattern library

+* Install Pattern Lab, then import ALL Pattern Libraries and local site files into Pattern Lab
+  `gulp build`
+* Run server, watch files
+  `gulp serve`

 ### Pattern Subgenerator

 This subgenerator will create a new pattern and it's supporting files inside the local patterns folder `./patterns`